Terre Haute City Council

 The Terre Haute City Council the legislative branch of government for the city of Terre Haute, Indiana.
 The council uses a strong mayor system with a separately elected mayor who acts as the executive.
 There are currently nine members of the council.
 City council members serve a four-year term and there is no term limit.
 The council consists of nine members, of which 3 are at-large and 6 are representing districts.

 Current composition

 This is the current composition of the council.
-The president is Todd Nation and the vice president is Anthony Dinkel.
+The president is Anthony Dinkel and the vice president is Amanda Thompson.